maksgraczyk/Polassis/README.md

 Every copyrighted work included in the program is used in compliance with appropriate licenses.
 These works belong to their authors.
 Please see "Third party resources used" for details.

+### Contributing to the code
+If you want to contribute to the code, feel free to do so: just fork this project to your GitHub account and make appropriate changes afterwards.

+**Unfortunately, direct contributions to the original code (except for contributions made by myself) are not possible due to legal reasons (I would like to avoid any copyright issues).**

 ## Support
 This project is currently frozen.
 Therefore, I provide very limited support.
 I will not answer e-mails with comments about either stable or development versions (except for urgent issues from people with disabilities and copyright/acknowledgement issues: see "Third party resources used").
 If you find any bugs or have any suggestions, feel free to report them in "Issues", but I cannot guarantee that I will respond to the reports within reasonable time.